 We pay sales commissions, or "volume incentives" to our independent consultants based upon their own product sales and the product sales of their sales organization.
 As an exception, in China, we do not pay volume incentives; rather, we pay independent service fees, which are included in selling, general and administrative expenses.
-These volume incentives are recorded as an expense in the year earned.
-The amounts of volume incentives that we expensed during the quarters ended March 31, 2024 and 2023, are set forth in the Condensed Consolidated Financial Statements in Item 1 of this report.
+These volume incentives and independent service fees are recorded as an expense in the year earned.
+The amounts of volume incentives that we expensed during the quarters ended March 31, 2025 and 2024, are set forth in the unaudited Condensed Consolidated Financial Statements in Item 1 of this report.
 In addition to the opportunity to receive volume incentives, independent consultants who attain certain levels of monthly product sales are eligible for additional incentive programs including automobile allowances, sales convention privileges and travel awards.